Yoga for Weight Training: Boost Strength & Speed Recovery

 1. Move Better: Yoga loosens joints for deeper squats and smoother presses.

-2. Stay Injury-Free: Better flexibility and balance keep strains at bay.
+2. Reduce Injury Risk: Better mobility and balance may help keep strains at bay.

-3. Recover Quicker: Gentle stretches and breathing ease soreness fast.
+3. Support Recovery: Gentle stretches and breathing may ease post-workout soreness.

 4. Fix Imbalances: Yoga strengthens weak spots and stretches tight ones.